 Our business involves risks and uncertainties.
 You should carefully consider the risks described below, together with all of the other information in this Form 10-Q and other filings with the Securities and Exchange Commission in evaluating our business.
-If any of the following risks actually occur, our business, financial condition, operating results and growth prospects would likely be adversely affected.
+If any of the following risks actually occur, our business, financial condition, operating results and growth prospects would likely be materially and adversely affected.
 In such an event, the trading price of our common stock could decline, and you could lose all or part of your investment in our common stock.
 Our past financial performance should not be considered to be a reliable indicator of future performance, and investors should not use historical trends to anticipate results or trends in future periods.
-These risks involve forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
+These risks, which have been updated from the risk factors previously disclosed in our Annual Report on Form 10-K involve forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.

-If we are unsuccessful in any of the legal proceedings involving us and O2Micro, we could be prevented from selling many of our products and/or be required to pay substantial damages.
+If we are unsuccessful in any of the legal proceedings involving us and any of our competitors, we could be prevented from selling many of our products and/or be required to pay substantial damages.
 An unfavorable outcome or an additional award of damages, attorneys' fees or an injunction could cause our revenue to decline significantly and could severely harm our business and operating results.